 Visit Oakvale Farm

 From floral and fauna to the FARM?
 Huh?
 That’s right.
 Oakvale Farm is located in Salt Ash, right at on the cusp of the Port Stephens region.
 I didn’t really know what to expect, and sadly, I wasn’t that excited because Newsflash: we have plenty of farms in Ohio!
-But I was pleasantly surprised because Oakvale Farm allows you to feed the kangaroos, pet a koala, and they also have reptile shows!
+But I was pleasantly surprised because Oakvale Farm allows you to feed the kangaroos, pet a koala, or watch a reptile show!
 It’s the perfect place to experience Australiana.

-Our kids loved every minute- and the Thomas the Train- was like the icing on the cake.
+Our kids loved every minute- and the Thomas the Train- was icing on the cake.

 Tip: Our friends had an Entertainment Book with a 25% off coupon.
 This saved us a substantial amount, so try to get your hands on one.